vishal-1344/lisa/README.md

 # LISA: Latent Invariant Space Adaptation

 ### A Relativistic, Self-Governing Dynamical Architecture
-*(built on a dual-timescale framework for manifold-stable adaptive control)*
+*Built on a dual-timescale framework for manifold-stable adaptive control*

 > "Robust system performance is not merely a function of error minimization, but rather the result of maintaining a low-dimensional attracting manifold."
 > **LISA Technical Report**